-“Why didn’t they shoot, Junior?” he asked, looking over at my heaving body laying almost full length a few feet away.
+“Why didn’t they shoot, Junior?” he asked, looking over at my heaving body lying almost full length a few feet away.

 I sensed it wasn’t time for the truth.
 I had no idea why the NVA had not fired at our bobbing and weaving backs, but I wasn’t going to say that.